ilyla/Sleepy-Story-Samantha/Chapter 6 - Chatslave.md

 `*Jolly: She's just greeting people at the moment*`

   The little bursts of pleasure Slavegirl got whenever she called someone "Master" were really starting to get to her, and in between messages her hand had been drifting between her legs.
-She had already figured out what it meant to be a chat slave, of course, she just had to obey everyone.
+It was pretty obvious at this point what being a chatslave was.

 `*OrangeOrangatang: We have a new arriaval I met in MM!*`